flick-movies/flick/README.md

 ## Project Goal

-Flick's goal is to move beyond generic movie popularity and produce recommendations that reflect each user's individual taste.
+Penumbra's goal is to move beyond generic movie popularity and produce recommendations that reflect each user's individual taste.

 The current system establishes the first reproducible baseline for measuring that goal.
 Future model changes will be evaluated against frozen benchmarks rather than judged only by whether individual recommendations appear reasonable.